MORGIN.AI

 136 held-out Epstein email continuations · 6-thread few-shot calibration pack

 On the narrow realism benchmark, the LoRA is mistaken for the archived human continuation far more often than the base model.
 That establishes a real transfer.
-The later steps matter because this initial win is not where the story ends.

 Base mistaken as real4.4%